Dynatrace version 1.266+

 In cases where default policies do not meet your specific permission requirements, or when you might want to restrict them with some specific DENY

-statements, you can then consider building custom policies.
+statements, you can then build custom policies.

-Build your own custom policies only when provided default policies don't fit your requirements or when you may want to further limit default policies.
+Build your own custom policies only when provided default policies don't fit your requirements or when you want to further limit default policies.

 We recommend mocking up groups and users and testing separately, ideally in a sandboxed environment if possible.